The Leonid meteor shower of 2010 is peaking this week and the best time to see the sky show is now.

 "If you have a lawn chair that reclines, use it during your search for Leonid meteors since it will help keep your neck from getting stiff as well as make it easier to look at the night sky," Rao said.

-When Earth passes through these knots of comet material, the gas and dust flares up in the atmosphere, creating spectacular meteors.
+When the Earth passes through these knots of comet material, the gas and dust flares up in the atmosphere, creating spectacular meteors.

-Every 33 years, Earth encounters a dense knot of material most recently in 2002 to create dazzling displays of shooting stars.
+Every 33 years, the Earth encounters a dense knot of material most recently in 2002 to create dazzling displays of shooting stars.
 During those showers, it can be possible to see hundreds or thousands of meteors per hour.

-That isn't the case this year because Earth is passing through a less dense area of Comet Tempel-Tuttle's trail, Rao said.
+That isn't the case this year because the Earth is passing through a less dense area of Comet Tempel-Tuttle's trail, Rao said.

 Still, the Leonids retain a reputation for offering impressive meteor displays.

 But with fewer meteors expected this year, you may want to travel a bit to find the best spot.
 Meteor-gazing from a rooftop in suburbia doesn't always offer the best view.